 The Pennington School | Pennington, New Jersey

-A complete mechanical and electrical systems overhaul enhances the building into a more comfortable and efficient modern workplace; new and antique furniture pieces were carefully paired to create a durable space that feels both authentic and practical.
+A complete mechanical and electrical systems overhaul allowed the building to become a more comfortable and efficient modern workplace.
+New and antique furniture pieces were carefully paired to create a durable space that feels both authentic and practical.
 New offices, a new kitchen, two copy/mail rooms, restrooms (including Pennington’s first purpose-built multi-stall gender-neutral restroom), several storage rooms, and additional offices to accommodate projected growth, were incorporated to establish a stand-alone facility that has the capacity to support the administration.